istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 ## Configuring Istio external services

 Using Istio `ServiceEntry` configurations, you can access any publicly accessible service from within your Istio cluster.
-This task will show you how to access an external HTTP service, [httpbin.org](http://httpbin.org), as well as an external HTTPS service, [www.google.com](https://www.google.com).
+This task shows you how to access an external HTTP service, [httpbin.org](http://httpbin.org), as well as an external HTTPS service, [www.google.com](https://www.google.com).